Learn more about Weighing Chemicals and Petrochemicals Read application notes

 We understand that chemical manufacturing needs often focus on 5 key issues:

-Arlyn Scales helps you respond to these trends and challenges by improving throughput and yield; efficiently meet cost, quality, flexibility, and regulatory challenges through precision weighing; maintain a safe environment in both normal and hazardous environments.
+Arlyn Scales helps you respond to these demanding applications and challenges by improving throughput and yield; efficiently meeting cost, quality, flexibility, and regulatory challenges with precise measurements, and maintaining a safe environment in both normal and hazardous environments.

 Working with corrosive chemicals requires equipment that can withstand the abuse.
-If you’ve been experiencing issues with worn out and corroded weigh scales or use too much of your budget to repair and replace them, it may be time to invest in a higher quality scale.
+If you’ve been experiencing issues with worn-out and corroded weigh scales or used too much of your budget to repair and replace them, it may be time to invest in a higher-quality specialty scale.

-Arlyn Scales has been manufacturing quality weighing devices since 1978.
+Arlyn Scales has been manufacturing high accuracy quality weighing devices since 1978.
 In this time, we’ve developed several ways to increase the durability and reliability of our scales in even the most corrosive environments.

 Stainless Steel